Breinify/brein-api-library-java/documentation/snippets/language-integrate.md

 <blockquote class="lang-specific java--native">
 <p>The library utilizes a query engine, to send requests to the API endpoint.
 Currently, two query engines are
 available: <code class="prettyprint">UniRest</code> (<b>recommended</b>) or
-<code class="prettyprint">Jersey</code> ().
-None of the engines is added as dependecy by default, thus it is necessary
+<code class="prettyprint">Jersey</code>.
+By default, none of the engines is added as dependecy, thus it is necessary
 to pick and add one of the two and add its dependency as well.</p>
 </blockquote>